Summer is in full splash mode.

 Properly fitting life jackets, barricaded play areas and even the controversial toddler leads can prevent a tumble into the water.

 As kids get older and become stronger swimmers, it’s easy to overlook ongoing risk.
 Additionally, teens may have opportunities to participate in boating and personal watercraft activities.
-This Michigan DNR web page gives boater safety course and rules information that every family should review.

 Dr. Michiels offered more smart talk for water safety and teens: